nick-botticelli/NettyCoder/README.md

 # NettyCoder
 [![Java CI with Gradle](https://github.com/nick-botticelli/NettyCoder/workflows/Java%20CI%20with%20Gradle/badge.svg)](https://github.com/nick-botticelli/NettyCoder/actions?query=workflow%3A%22Java+CI+with+Gradle%22)

 NettyCoder is a custom HTTP server for encoding videos.
-Built with Java, Netty, and Jackson, and SnakeYAML, this project utilizes test-driven development (TDD), continuous integration (CI), JSON technology for requests and responses, YAML for configuration, and a multi-threaded HTTP protocol.
+Built with Java, Netty, Jackson, and SnakeYAML, this project utilizes test-driven development (TDD), continuous integration (CI), JSON technology for requests and responses, YAML for configuration, and a multi-threaded HTTP protocol.